clementjambon/viewer-tutorial/README.md

 ## Installation

-Start by creating a conda environment and installing all the dependencies
+Start by creating a conda environment and installing all the dependencies:
 ```bash
 conda create -n viewer-tutorial python=3.11
 conda activate viewer-tutorial